 Nevertheless, Squarespace offers enough features to help you set up a simple online store:

-- Unlimited products (on the Commerce plan).
+- Unlimited products (on the all proposed plans).

 - Digital and physical goods.